Transforming Business Models by Maximizing the Profitability and Brand Value of Traditional Industries

 Management Agenda

-The Japanese sake industry faces structural challenges including declining consumption due to young people turning away from alcohol and market contraction, as well as low profitability.
-Miyoshikiku Shuzo Co., Ltd. was also seeking to break away from the distribution structure unique to traditional industries and the producer-centric perspective.
-By creating added value beyond taste and price and shifting to a consumer-centric strategy, the company aimed to achieve sustainable growth and enhance brand value.
+The Japanese sake industry faces structural challenges, including declining consumption driven by younger generations moving away from alcohol, overall market contraction, and persistently low profitability.
+Miyoshikiku Shuzo Co., Ltd. also sought to move beyond the traditional distribution structure and producer-centric perspective typical of legacy industries.
+By creating added value beyond taste and price and shifting toward a consumer-centric strategy, the company aimed to achieve sustainable growth and strengthen its brand value.

 Design Insight